Click here to view video.

-Employment of physician assistants is projected to grow 37 percent from 2016 to 2026, much faster than the average for all occupations.
-As demand for healthcare services grows, physician assistants will be needed to provide care to patients.
+The BLS reports employment of physician assistants is projected to grow 31 percent from 2020 to 2030, much faster than the average for all occupations.

 Graduation from an accredited PA program, current NCCPA certification, a bachelor’s degree, and documentation of 60 hours of pharmacology education.